Code-Institute-Submissions/Fur-Babies-1st/README.md

 ![responsive image](assets/images/responsive.png)
+This is a screenshot from [Am I Responsive](http://ami.responsivedesign.is/)
 # Fur Babies 1st

 This website is for a Dog walking business to attract new clients and showcase the company's services.
 It will also be possible for potential clients to be able to contact the owner